nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 Group
 -----

-.. cpp:type:: Group = std::variant<PlainTextGroup, FixedGroup, LocationGroup, ReportTimeGroup, TrendGroup, WindGroup, VisibilityGroup, CloudGroup, WeatherGroup, TemperatureGroup, TemperatureForecastGroup, PressureGroup, RunwayVisualRangeGroup, RunwayStateGroup, RainfallGroup, SeaSurfaceGroup, ColourCodeGroup>
+.. cpp:type:: Group = std::variant<PlainTextGroup, FixedGroup, LocationGroup, ReportTimeGroup, TrendGroup, WindGroup, VisibilityGroup, CloudGroup, WeatherGroup, TemperatureGroup, TemperatureForecastGroup, PressureGroup, RunwayVisualRangeGroup, RunwayStateGroup, WindShearLowLayerGroup, RainfallGroup, SeaSurfaceGroup, ColourCodeGroup>

 	Group is an ``std::variant`` which holds all group classes.
 It is used by :cpp:class:`metaf::Parser` to return the results of report parsing (see :cpp:func:`metaf::Parser::getResult()`).